joshghent/blog/content/blog/onebag/index.md

     - **Entertainment:** Spotify, Pocket casts

 - <mark>**<u>Airpods Pro.</u>**</mark> Used for music and calls.
 Due to the noise cancelling, I use them to get silence when on a flight.
-- <mark>**<u>Anker powerbrick.</u>**</mark> Mine is so old and battered you can't buy it anymore.
+- <mark>**Anker powerbrick.**</mark> Mine is so old and battered you can't buy it anymore.
 These things are bomb proof and are great for providing power on the go.
 Because it weighs about 500g, I generally only bring it when I really think I'll need it.
-- <mark>**<u>Universal plug.</u>**</mark> The amazon page has disappeared but search for any generic worldwide travel adapter and you'll get something decent.
+- <mark>**Universal plug.**</mark> The amazon page has disappeared but search for any generic worldwide travel adapter and you'll get something decent.
 I chose something light and that can deliver fast charging.
 This plug means I don't need to carry USB plugs as it has the ports integrated itself.
 - <mark>**<u>Apple Watch.</u>**</mark> Used passively for tracking walks, sleep and, occasionally, telling the time.
+- 2x USB-C to Lightning Cable
+- USB-C cable
+- Kindle
+- Nikon D5600

 ### Clothing